keu/docs/astro/user-permissions.md

 This document provides information about all available user roles in Astro.

 To better protect your data pipelines and cloud infrastructure, Astro offers role-based access control for Organizations and Workspaces.
-Each Astro user has a single role that defines their level access across both the Control Plane and the Data Plane.
+Each Astro user has a single role that defines their level of access across both the Control Plane and the Data Plane.

 ## Workspace Roles